Mamado Leisabido Angaobido

-Mamado Leisabido Angaobido (English: The Mother The Maiden The Mad Lady) is a 2010 Indian Meitei language film directed by Romi Meitei and produced by Jenny Khurai, under the banner of Ima Sana Chingjroibi Films.
+Mamado Leisabido Angaobido (English: The Mother The Maiden The Mad Lady) is a 2010 Manipuri film directed by Romi Meitei and produced by Jenny Khurai, under the banner of Ima Sana Chingjroibi Films.
 It stars Kamala Saikhom and Gokul Athokpam in the lead roles.
 It is based on Khaidem Pramodini's play of the same title.

-Synopsis
+Plot

 The movie narrates a tragic tale of Sushila's life.
 Fate separates Sushila from both her parents.
 Like an uprooted tree with no firm ground to hold, the unhealthy environment surrounding her gradually influence and affect Sushila.
 She starts to lose her line of thoughts.
 This leads her to be perceived as a mad lady by the people around her.
 A compassionate psychiatrist helps Sushila regain her status in the society.